 Once you have installed Docker Desktop, you will see something like the below.

-• Volumes: This shows the shared storage space that we have created and assigned for our containers.
+- Volumes: This shows the shared storage space that you have created and assigned for your containers.

 Essential Docker CLI Commands